-In other words, a bank auditor can be a valuable asset to your bank's daily operations!
+In other words, a bank auditor can be a valuable asset to your bank's daily operations.

 One thing you want to make sure of is that any bank auditor you work with has the means to perform their job unimpeded and efficiently (this is where a high-quality IT team comes into play).

 If your financial firm is preparing to hire an external bank auditor who can come in and work with your team, here are at least three things you'll want to look for in your potential candidates:

 - They are great at analytic thinking and can make sense of large amounts of financial data.
-A good bank auditor should also be able to communicate this data in a comprehensive and comprehensible way, especially if they are hired onto your team as a temporary consulting basis.
+A good bank auditor should also be able to communicate this data in a comprehensive and comprehensible way, especially if they are hired onto your team on a temporary consulting basis.
 This ensures that you and your team can effectively implement their recommendations, even once your bank auditor has completed their duties and moved on.

-- They demonstrate competence—and better yet excellence—in fulfilling this occupation's key roles and duties.
+- They demonstrate competence—and better yet, excellence—in fulfilling this occupation's key roles and duties.
 This can include assessing consumer compliance, assessing and verifying financial institutions' compliance, assessing liquidity risk, participating and supervising audits, assessing asset quality, assessing loan portfolios, analyzing risk management, performing formalized bank audits, and implementing corrective actions.